KittensAreDaBest/crafty-discord-bot/README.md

 # crafty-discord-bot
-A discord bot using the crafty-client API to control Crafty Controlleer
+A discord bot using the crafty-client API to control Crafty Controller

 # requirements
 discord.py installed